Kanna Hashimoto: Viral photo

-In 2013, Hashimoto gained national attention when a photo of her taken at Rev. from DVL's live performances from November 3 to November 4 went viral on 2channel and Twitter.
+In 2013, Hashimoto gained national attention when a photo of her taken at Rev. from DVL's live performances from November 3 to 4 went viral on 2channel and Twitter.
 Praised for her natural beauty, she was given titles such as "beyond cute local idol", "beyond angelic idol", and "a talent appearing once in a millennium."
-A post on "NAVER Summary" titled "Once in a millennium talent: A local idol in Hakata is making a big fuss on the internet when she is too cute (Image of Kanna Hashimoto)".
+A post on "Naver Summary" titled "Once in a millennium talent: A local idol in Hakata is making a big fuss on the internet when she is too cute (Image of Kanna Hashimoto)".
 By November 7 views on the post had exceeded 550,000, and the server for her agency's official website was temporarily down due to excessive access.
-In the corner of NHK's late-night news program "NEWS WEB", "Tsubuyaki Big Data", which introduces trends on Twitter and Google Trends, showed that the number of searches on Google had risen rapidly, and had also spread to Chinese users.
+In the corner of NHK's late-night news program "News Web", "Tsubuyaki Big Data", which introduces trends on Twitter and Google Trends, showed that the number of searches on Google had risen rapidly, and had also spread to Chinese users.
 The photo was also mentioned on Good!
 Morning (Asahi TV) and Mezamashi TV (Fuji TV).
 According to her agency, in response to her viral photo, there was a flood for offers from TV commercial appearances and interviews.

-Additionally, KADOKAWA representative director Shinichiro Inoue who saw the photo "fell in love at first sight" and sent an email to his company saying "I want to make a movie with her"; the next weekend he went to a live performance held at a train station in Fukuoka and, struck by the excitement of the stage, said "I definitely want you to star in my next movie", thus casting her in Sailor Suit and Machine Gun: Graduation; this story was revealed at the press conference for the production of the movie.
+Additionally, Kadokawa representative director Shinichiro Inoue who saw the photo "fell in love at first sight" and sent an email to his company saying "I want to make a movie with her"; the next weekend he went to a live performance held at a train station in Fukuoka and, struck by the excitement of the stage, said "I definitely want you to star in my next movie", thus casting her in Sailor Suit and Machine Gun: Graduation; this story was revealed at the press conference for the production of the movie.

 Hashimoto herself said "I don't know even one millimeter of goodness" of the photo that triggered her breakthrough.
 She said, "there was frustration, and maybe I was showing it on my face".